+What is a toss?
 Before the start of a cricket game, a coin is tossed to see which captain gets to select who will bat first and who will bowl first.
-Just like with most things in cricket, you can bet on the outcome of this event.
-In fact, a lot of people enjoy trying to predict which team will win the toss and “toss prediction” is a popular search on Google.
-This guide will take a closer look at the coin toss.
+Just like with most things in cricket betting online, you can bet on the outcome of this event!
+In fact, a lot of people enjoy trying to predict who will win the toss today and “toss prediction” is a popular search on Google.
+Our guide will give expert tips on toss predictions.

 The Importance of the Coin Toss in a Cricket Match